GiovaniPM/DMNTests/PlantUML/Course Gant.md

     printscale weekly
 ```
 - **project**<br>
+Defines when the project starts.
 >**project starts the** *date*
 ```plantuml
 ex.:
     project starts the 2021/01/01
 ```
 - **caption**<br>
+Defines the graph caption, useful when need export to a document.
 >**caption** *description*
 ```plantuml
 ex.:
     caption figure 1
 ```
 - **today**<br>
+Defines the current day to be showed in the graph.
 >**today is** *date* **and is colored in** *[color](https://www.w3.org/TR/css-color-4/#named-colors)*<br>
 >or<br>
 >**today is** *day(s)* **days after start and is colored in** *[color](https://www.w3.org/TR/css-color-4/#named-colors)*